Nshmais/Linux-server/README.md

 ```
 Will now change the command to login to the server:
 ```
-$ssh username@127.0.0.1 -p 2200 -i ~/.ssh/key
+$ ssh username@127.0.0.1 -p 2200 -i ~/.ssh/key
 ```

-## Configure the Uncomplicated Firewall (UFW)
+### 3. Configure the Uncomplicated Firewall (UFW)
-- By default, block all incoming connections on all ports: `sudo ufw default deny incoming`
+- By default, block all incoming connections on all ports: `$ sudo ufw default deny incoming`
-- Allow outgoing connection on all ports: `sudo ufw default allow outgoing`
+- Allow outgoing connection on all ports: `$ sudo ufw default allow outgoing`
-- Allow incoming connection for SSH on port 2200: `sudo ufw allow 2200/tcp`
+- Allow incoming connection for SSH on port 2200: `$ sudo ufw allow 2200/tcp`
-- Allow incoming connections for HTTP on port 80: `sudo ufw allow www`
+- Allow incoming connections for HTTP on port 80: `$ sudo ufw allow www`
-- Allow incoming connection for NTP on port 123: `sudo ufw allow ntp`
+- Allow incoming connection for NTP on port 123: `$ sudo ufw allow ntp`
-- To check the rules that have been added before enabling the firewall use: `sudo ufw show added`
+- To check the rules that have been added before enabling the firewall use: `$ sudo ufw show added`
-- To enable the firewall, use: `sudo ufw enable`
+- To enable the firewall, use: `$ sudo ufw enable`
-- To check the status of the firewall, use: `sudo ufw status`
+- To check the status of the firewall, use: `$ sudo ufw status`
 - The firewall should be active.
 For more info [click here](https://help.ubuntu.com/community/UFW)

-## New User Configuration
+### 4. New User Configuration
 - `$ sudo adduser username` to add a new user to VM, just substitute the actual username with the username (**username is placeholder in the code**).
 - `$ finger username` to get info about the user.
 - `$ usermod -aG sudo grader` add the user to superuser (sudo).
 - `$ssh username@127.0.0.1 -p 2222 -i ~/.ssh/key` to login to VM for the user (username/ localhost IP address/ port/ key).
 - For more info [click here](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-ubuntu-16-04)

-## Timezone UTC
+###5.
+Timezone UTC
 To check the current timezone use the following command `$ date`.
 In case it's not UTC, here is the command to do so:
 ```
 $ sudo timedatectl set-timezone UTC